Vision is THE most important sense for humans. Most of the information we get is through vision

 These rods have synapses, but they are very special.
 The optic disks contain opsins, which interact to light and are able to communicate this signal to the other parts.

-- Activates transduction of g protein.
+- Activates transduction of g protein transduction (it is released).

 - This hydrolizes cGMP to GMP, activating an ion channel for sodium, which is now closed.
-This changes the membrane potential of the rod or cone.

 In the dark, the channels are open, so you have influx and pumps for potassium, getting depolarized.
 In light, you are pushing out potassium, so the cell is getting more negative in membrane potential -> hyperpolarized.

-There has been some research in genetic engineering cross animals and nanoantennaes to convert infrared to visible light.
+There has been some research in genetic engineering cross animals and nano-antennaes to convert infrared to visible light.

-Recycling the Retinol π₯
+Recycling the Retinol

 In the disk, the cis-isomer is transformed into a trans-isomer, which are not usable anymore for the light, these are then recycled using some enzymes.
 Recycled in the retinal pigment epithelium.
 There is some transport to have it in the outer segment.